‘Days Of Our Lives’ Spoilers: How Does Will Horton Feel About Meeting His Family? Chandler Massey Responds

 “Will has no memory of Salem, so it’s like any other town.
 But he keeps seeing all these people who recognize him.
 For Will, it’s like this feeling that people are looking at him, but he doesn’t know why.”

-Days Of Our Lives spoilers reveal that Will Horton is not the only one desperate to remember.
-His mother, Sami Brady (Alison Sweeney) is also determined to make his memories come back.
+Days of our Lives spoilers reveal that Will Horton is not the only one desperate to remember.
+His mother, Sami Brady (Alison Sweeney), is also determined to make his memories come back.
 However, she goes to extremes, just like usual.
 Despite her having good intentions, her plan will backfire.
 It will result in Will hating her and saying he never wants to see Sami ever again.
 To the heartbroken mother, this is worse than death.

 Viewers shouldn’t worry too much about Sami and Will’s future, though.
 Head writer Ron Carlivati knows how important it is that they come back together as mother and son.
-Before Alison Sweeney finishes her stint on Days Of Our Lives, expect something to happen that will reunite these two.
+Before Alison Sweeney finishes her stint on Days of our Lives, expect something to happen that will reunite these two.
 Until then, Sami is going to have to back off and stop pushing Will Horton so hard before she does permanent damage.

 [Featured Image by Kevin Winter/Getty Images]